divaricatum/cl-faq/README.md

 <span id="s5q6"></span>

-### Why does it take so long to load a file that interns several thousand symbols in a package?
+### Q. Why does it take so long to load a file that interns several thousand symbols in a package?

 A package has an associated hashtable for the names of symbols in the package.
 When the size of a package is not specified at creation time, a